Harare Travel Guide

 Borrowdale Village is a quaint complex offering a variety of shops, restaurants, pubs and nightclubs - an excellent place to spend the day (or night!) while on holiday.
 Other Harare shopping centres include Westgate, which has a great movie theatre, and the Eastgate Shopping Mall, located in the CBD.
 When not sipping cappuccinos at a café in the village, the local residents often go to the Harare Sports Club to watch cricket, or to Old Georgians (OGs) for rugby.
 Golf is another favourite pastime, with some fantastic courses based in the city, as well as a couple of fun putt-putt courses.

 For nature lovers, visiting the Lion and Cheetah Park is a must when in Harare, and the Chriemba Balancing Rocks are also good to see.
 The National Botanic Gardens are another good outdoors attraction in Harare.
 Horse riding and walking safaris are offered in the nearby Mukuvusi Woodlands, while Lake Chivero is great for jet-skiing, sailing and fishing.
-There are a number of parks and museums in Harare - in particular the Mukuvisi Woodlands Environmental Centre is a popular spot for family picnics and birdwatching.
+There are a number of parks in Harare - in particular the Mukuvisi Woodlands Environmental Centre is a popular spot for family picnics and birdwatching.
 Two thirds of the 260-hectare reserve is natural parkland, while the remainder is a small wildlife park.

 Become our Harare Travel Expert